JacksonBurns/fastprop/paper/paper.md

 There is a clear performance improvement to be had by reducing the number of descriptors to a subset of only the most important.
 Future work can address this possibility to decrease time requirements for both training by reducing network size and inference by decreasing the number of descriptors to be calculated for new molecules.
-This has _not_ been done in this study for two reasons: (1) to emphasize the capacity of the DL framework to effectively perform feature selection on its own via the training process, de-emphasizing unimportant descriptors; (2) as discussed above, training time is small compared ot dataset generation time.
+This has _not_ been done in this study for two reasons: (1) to emphasize the capacity of the DL framework to effectively perform feature selection on its own via the training process, de-emphasizing unimportant descriptors; (2) as discussed above, training time is small compared to dataset generation time, or even compared to to the time it takes to compute the descriptors using `mordred`.

 ## Coverage of Descriptors
 `fastprop` is fundamentally limited by the types of chemicals which can be uniquely described by the `mordred` package.